 4. Medical reasons

 In rare cases, baby lip quivering could result from a congenital disability or an underlying medical issue.
 Some pathological conditions associated with tremors include hypoglycemia, intracranial hemorrhage, and hyperthyroid state (2).
-Studies also indicate that tremors and quivering of lips could also indicate hypocalcemia.
+Studiesindicate that tremors and quivering of lips could also indicate hypocalcemia, this could be due to an underlying kidney problem or genetic cause for the low level.

 Such medical conditions are generally accompanied by other symptoms, such as sleep disturbances, poor feedings, irritability, twitching episodes, and generalized seizures (3).